AlexandrTsvetkov/NsuWeather-WP-8/README.md

 NsuWeather-WP-8
 ===============

-This is client to weather.nsu.ru on windows phone 8
+This is client weather.nsu.ru for windows phone 8